I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiasispropchanged.md

 <p>On success, the function returns S_OK.
 If the function fails, it returns a standard COM error or one of the WIA_ERROR_XXX errors (described in the Microsoft Windows SDK documentation).</p>

 ## -remarks
-<p>This function determines whether a property is being changed by looking at the <b>bChanged</b> member value in the property's <a href="https://msdn.microsoft.com/library/windows/hardware/ff552749">WIA_PROPERTY_CONTEXT</a> structure.
-Minidrivers typically use this function to check when an independent property has been changed so that its dependents can be updated.</p>

-<p>This function determines whether a property is being changed by looking at the <b>bChanged</b> member value in the property's <a href="https://msdn.microsoft.com/library/windows/hardware/ff552749">WIA_PROPERTY_CONTEXT</a> structure.
+<p>This function determines whether a property is being changed by looking at the <b>bChanged</b> member value in the property's <a href="..\wiamindr_lh\ns-wiamindr-lh--wia-property-context.md">WIA_PROPERTY_CONTEXT</a> structure.
 Minidrivers typically use this function to check when an independent property has been changed so that its dependents can be updated.</p>

 ## -requirements
 <table>